Vizerp/Vizerp/README.md

   ____________________________________ ![aboutme](https://media.discordapp.net/attachments/1156947236702392351/1248361356562927676/Untitled10_20240606224214.png?ex=6669515c&is=6667ffdc&hm=6824428df384f96a013cd9bcc4ab495757873569b71ea5c2193a50a7cd5eaad6&=&format=webp&quality=lossless&width=625&height=375)

-> _My name is Vizer, Pepper or maybe some of you know me as a Silver..
+> _My name is Vizer, Saboteur, Pepper or maybe some of you know me as a Silver..
 I go by any prns, you can use They/Them!.
 I AM a minor and i do not wanna have weird interaction with adults, but jokes are absolutely fine.
 I love Venomshank, Subspace and Valk with all my heart, but im not a system, a kin or irl.
 U can, of course, call me by the characters name and do little silly rps!
 I do not mind.
 I have an awesome [boyfriend](https://github.com/ACIDICFLAVOUR) (hi GHOST HI HELLO HI HI!!!) and we are DESPERATE for a friend group.
 Please hggusy pelase ...
 All biografts and Swords in area will be adopted and u have no choice._

 ______